Verbs

 Then the derived stems are either:

-Here we are diving into how each derived stem of strong verbs conjugate to express its gender, number & person.
+Here we are diving into how the easiest and the most commonly used Qal derived stem of strong verbs in perfect aspect conjugate to express its gender, number & person.
 The 3MS form is the base form of a derived stem, and it can change into other genders, numbers & persons by changing the vowel a bit and adding some endings.

 The conjugation of Qal perfect in indicative mood is as follows.